nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 `clean()` applied, so each is named in the job log, and everything beside them is still written in batches rather than one at a time.

+### Batch size

+A thousand rows are inserted per statement. `ipfabric_bulk_write_batch_size` changes that, and the value is a trade between two costs rather than a simple bigger-is-faster: a larger batch means fewer statements for the rows that are fine, and more rows to narrow through when one of them is refused.
+The narrowing is by halving, so the recovery cost grows with the logarithm of the batch rather than with the batch, which is what makes a thousand a reasonable default.
+Lower it where an estate is known to carry rows Nautobot will refuse, so that less is re-read to find them.

 ### Two differences to expect

 Devices created in bulk do not get the components their Device Type templates define.
 IP Fabric